kalistamp/ph_fish/DOMAIN/DOMAIN.md

 ***

-Another option is to obtain a free domain from [Freenom](https://www.freenom.com/en/index.html?lang=en) which offers free Top Level Domains (TLD) that are available ...
+Another option is to obtain a free domain from [Freenom](https://www.freenom.com/en/index.html?lang=en) which offers free Top Level Domains (TLD) that are available - [Type in the domain ending exetension in the search bar after you have chosen the one you like]  ...

 ***